 In most cases, in the bidding documents, the Purchaser lists the Insurers accepted.

-If the information does not appear in the bidding documents, we should make a written inquiry to Client.
+If the information does not appear in the bidding documents, we should make a written inquiry to the client.

 - Last step